vinujohn/CppND-Capstone-Missile-Command/README.md

         * Is used by the Game class to render assets to the screen, display message boxes, and update the title bar
         * Does not know anything about the current game state
     * Controller/KeyboardController
-        * Controls the Cannon object by setting its state so that it can move left or right and fire a projectile based on keyboard input.
+        * Controls the Cannon object by setting it's state so that it can move left or right and fire a projectile based on keyboard input.
         * KeyboardController inherits from Controller.
 Another controller could also be used like a JoystickController and just plugged into the game.
         * Listens for the SDL2 Exit game event when the user tries to leave the game by closing the game window.
-        * Used by the Game class to be called on every time input is needed.
+        * Used by the Game class every time input is needed.
 * Minor Components
     * Sprite
         * Every asset that can be drawn on the screen inherits from this class or uses this class directly.